AstroiLL/tbot/README.md

 - When in normal mode, the bot will copy any messages you send to it
 - When in SCREAM mode, the bot will echo your messages in ALL CAPS
 - The `/menu` command displays interactive inline buttons that navigate between two menus
+- The second menu includes a tutorial button that links to the Telegram Bot API documentation

+## Project Structure

+- `tBot.py` - Main bot code
+- `.env` - Environment variables file (contains your bot token)
+- `pyproject.toml` - Project dependencies and metadata
+- `.gitignore` - Files to ignore in git repository
+- `.python-version` - Python version specification

+## Development

+This project uses a simple structure with all functionality in a single file.
+For larger bots, consider organizing features into separate modules.

 ## License